 - The world of Katamari Damacy, nonstop.
-Massive spirits, demons, monsters, and power ranger-expies wandering around; floating cities and giant mushrooms; and of course, the royal family itself.
+Massive spirits, demons, monsters, and Power Ranger expys wandering around; floating cities and giant mushrooms; and of course, the royal family itself.

 - In City of Heroes, Paragon City is a pretty weird place.

-- City of Heroes is actually rather internally consistent, although everything weird ever happens to be concentrated in the two faction cities.
+- The world is actually rather internally consistent, although everything weird ever happens to be concentrated in the two faction cities.
 However, a lack of available lore leads to many players getting creative.
 This applies to any Superhero game, of course.
 Not many people want to conform to preset concepts and origins.

 - Touhou: in the windows games: Vampires, Ghosts and a reality warper, Magitek moon people and bunny girls, rival Goddesses set up shop down the street, World domination/destruction by nuclear-powered Hell Crow, and UFOs, all while supplemental materials and Fan Fic portray liberal Schizo Tech, especially at the hands of the kappa and tengu, or whenever "technology becomes mythical" enough for it to disappear into Gensokyo.
 While they may fight for no reason at first, the various monsters or spacemen make up, and drink tea with all the other freaks afterwards.

-- The Sims and its sequels are basically set on a World of Weirdness.
+- The Sims games are basically set on a World of Weirdness.
 There's the obvious stuff, like the alien abductions, vampires, werewolves, and so forth; and then there are the subtler examples found in the buyable objects' descriptions, like the fact that there's apparently a government rehabilitation program in which actual bears make teddy bears.

 - The Shin Megami Tensei games are almost certainly set on World of Weirdness.
 Oh sure, it looks like Persona is set on Earth until you remember that the SEBEC Group built a machine that rewrites reality based on the whims of a high school girl in a coma.